undreamai/LLMUnity/README.md

 - Click the `+` button and select `Add package from git URL`
 - Use the repository URL `https://github.com/undreamai/LLMUnity.git` and click `Add`

-## How to use
+## Quick start
 <img height="300" src=".github/character.png"/>

+#### 1. Setup the LLM

-First you will setup the LLM for your game 🏎:
+First you will setup the LLM for your game:
-- Create an empty GameObject.<br>In the GameObject Inspector click `Add Component` and select the LLM script.
+- Create an empty GameObject.<br>In the GameObject Inspector click `Add Component` and select the `LLM` script.
 - Download one of the default models with the `Download Model` button (~GBs).<br>Or load your own .gguf model with the `Load model` button (see [LLM model management](#llm-model-management)).

+#### 2. Create an AI Character
-Then you can setup each of your characters as follows 🙋‍♀️:
+Then you can setup each of your characters as follows:
-- Create an empty GameObject for the character.<br>In the GameObject Inspector click `Add Component` and select the LLMAgent script.
+- Create an empty GameObject for the character.<br>In the GameObject Inspector click `Add Component` and select the `LLMAgent` script.
 - Define the role of your AI in the `System Prompt`.
 - (Optional) Select the LLM constructed above in the `LLM` field if you have more than one LLM GameObjects.

+#### 3. Use in Your Script
-In your script you can then use it as follows 🦄:
+In your script you can then use it as follows:
 ``` c#
 using LLMUnity;